yyc93/React-Native-Calc/README.md

 #### iOS

 - OS X
-- Xcode 6.3 or higher is recommended (Xcode only runs on Mac).
+- Xcode 7.3 or higher is recommended (Xcode only runs on Mac).
-- Homebrew is the recommended way to install node, watchman, and flow.
+- We used Homebrew to install node, watchman, and flow.
 - `brew install node`
 - `brew install watchman`.
 We recommend installing watchman, otherwise you might hit a node file watching bug.
 - `brew install flow`.
 If you want to use flow.